sirridemirtas/anonsocial/README.md

 - `POST /auth/login` - Login
   - Returns user information including username, email, and role
 - `POST /auth/logout` - Logout (requires auth)
+- `GET /auth/token-info` - Get information about the current token (requires auth)
+- `POST /auth/refresh-token` - Refresh the authentication token (requires auth)
+  - Generates a new token with a new expiration time
+  - The old token is invalidated
+  - Returns a success message: `{"message": "Token yenilendi"}`

 ### Users